Cliff Jumping Spots in New England: Risk Notes, Heights, and Depths

 Cliff jumping is generally tolerated at unmanaged swimming holes on public land (national forests, state forests, some town lands) but prohibited at most state parks and all managed swim beaches.
 Warren Falls, Dorset Quarry, Bolton Potholes, and Emerald Pool have long-standing jumping cultures.
 Bash Bish Falls and Quechee Gorge from the high bridge are explicitly prohibited.

-What is the safest cliff jumping height?
+What is the lowest-risk cliff jumping height?

 How deep should the water be for cliff jumping?